 Without it, you’re essentially leaving your business and personal affairs in the hands of the courts – a long and expensive process, and one that could outlast your business and leave your staff and loved ones without a source of income.

 Why do I need one?

-For companies and partnerships, this is clearly complicated.
-For sole traders, it’s nothing short of disastrous.
-If a sole trader loses mental capacity, their business will almost certainly have to close as there will not be anyone with the authority to step in and run it.
+For companies and partnerships with multiple directors and bank signatories, an LPA may not be critical.
+However, if a sole trader or sole director loses mental capacity, their business will almost certainly have to close as there will not be anyone with the authority to step in and run it.

-So, no matter if you’re a company director or a sole trader, you have a duty of care when it comes to your business and its staff, shareholders and key stakeholders.
-That’s why you need a LPA.
+So, consider it a duty of care to your business and its staff, shareholders and key stakeholders.

-The benefits of arranging a Business LPA while you’re still healthy means:
+The benefits of arranging an LPA while you’re still healthy means: